tannerjared/MRI_Guide/Home.md

 **Linux**

-You can check to see if you have git installed already on your system:
+You can check to see if you have cmake installed already on your system:

 ```
 #!console